THargreaves/into-the-tidyverse/resources/session_one/session_one_presentation.md

 * It is important to specify a value that makes sense for the aesthetic:
   * The name of a colour should be a character string or a colour code (e.g. '#467A9F')
   * The size of a point should be a number (in mm)
-  * The shape of a point should be an integer chosen from the figure across or a single characcter to be used as the plotting character (e.g. 'P')
+  * The shape of a point should be an integer chosen from the figure across or a single character to be used as the plotting character (e.g. 'P')
   * If hollow shapes (0-14) have a border determined by `colour`; the solid shapes (15-18) are filled with `colour`; and the filled shapes (21-24) have a border of `colour` and are filled with `fill`